algoyog/vedicnotes/anga/jyotisha/nakshatras.md

 ## The Nakshatras

+Every Nakshatra has the following characters
+- Name
+- Lord
+- Symbol: Represents the 7th House(Rasi) from that nakshatra Rasi.
+The desire of the nakshatra
+- Deity
+- Nature

 Trine - 9*4=36 padas, 120D.
 So grand trine.
 End of 36 padhas is Ganda(Radical)-Antha (End)

 Bhur Bhuva Swa